steunix/passweaver-api/docs/index.md

 - The personal password (PPWD) is stored in the db using bcrypt algo
 - When user unlocks the personal folder providing his PPWD, the authentication JWT will be updated adding a claim with his seeded and encrypted password:
   - the PPWD is seeded with random bytes initialized on Password-API startup, and then encrypted with AES-256-ECB using random key and i.v. also initialized at startup
-  - this updated JWT needs to be used for subsequent calls
+  - this updated JWT needs to be used for subsequent calls in order to identify a user that actually unlocked the personal folder
-  - adding the encrypted password in the JWT is needed because Passweaver API is stateless and sessionless, so the only way to recognize the user calling the API is the JWT itself
+  - **NOTE**: adding the encrypted password in the JWT is needed because Passweaver API is stateless and sessionless, so the only way to recognize the user and - in this case - the fact that it has unlocked its personal folder - is the JWT itself
 - When a user wants to access a personal folder, the seeded and encrypted PPWD in the JWT is validated against the one stored into the DB in order to grant access

 Then, when creating an item in a personal folder:
 - PPWD is extracted from JWT and decrypted
 - PKEY is decrypted using the key derived from user password (PBKDF2)
 - Data is encrypted with AES-256-ECB using PKEY
-- Resulting data is then encrypted with AES-256-GCM like any other non-personal items (second envelope encrypion)
+- Resulting data is then encrypted with your active KMS (thus, double envelope encryption)

 When reading a personal item:
 - PPWD is extracted from JWT and decrypted
 - PKEY is decrypted using the key derived from user password (PBKDF2)
-- Data is decrypted with AES-256-GCM with master key (second envelope decryption)
+- Data is decrypted with the KMS used to crypt it
 - Obtained data is then decrypted with AES-256-ECB using PKEY

-**No keys are retained in memory or cache, everything is recalculated when needed.**
+**No keys or passwords are retained in memory or cache, everything is recalculated when needed.**

+### Further security

+As further security measure, item data and onetime secrets are not sent in plain text as a response to the API, instead they are encrypted with the mandatory key given in the request: this ensures that the item data cannot be (easily) sniffed from the raw network traffic (provided that you generate a random key at every call): this is useful in case you keep the API (or the frontend) in plain HTTP instead of using HTTPS (maybe because you are already behind a reverse proxy).

+Of course one could decrypt the data if it intercepts both the request and the response... so **please enable HTTPS** even if behind a secured network.

 ## Operations log